Medical Plans

 Kaiser Permanente HMO Plan

-This managed health care plan provides your health care services through a system of healthcare facilities known as an HMO.
-Through the Kaiser Permanente HMO, you select a primary care physician who becomes familiar with your health status and medical needs.
-You are then treated or referred to specialists in the HMO when necessary.
+This managed healthcare plan offers your medical services through a network of healthcare facilities called an HMO.
+With the Kaiser Permanente HMO, you choose a primary care physician who gets to know your health status and medical requirements.
+When necessary, you’re either treated by this physician or referred to specialists within the HMO.

 Preferred Provider Organization (PPO)

 Under this plan, you do not need to see a primary care physician.
 You have the flexibility to see any doctor or specialist in the network without a referral.
 If you see an out-of-network provider, you will still receive benefits for covered services.
 However, your out-of-pocket costs are generally higher, and you must meet an annual deductible before benefits are paid.
-Suppose the out-of-network provider charges more than the PPO negotiated price.
-In that case, you are responsible for paying the difference between the out-of-network provider cost and the PPO’s contracted price.
+If the out-of-network provider charges more than the PPO negotiated price, you are responsible for paying the difference between the out-of-network provider cost and the PPO’s contracted price.

-You can find an in-network provider near you by visiting CareFirst.
+You can locate an in-network provider near you by visiting CareFirst’s directory.

-CareFirst also offers online Explanations of Benefits (EOBs) and other helpful tools and resources on its website.
-Read more about online EOBs.
+CareFirst also provides online Explanations of Benefits (EOBs) along with various other helpful tools and resources on its website.
+For further information regarding online EOBs, click here.

 CareFirst Blue Choice HMO Plan

-This managed health care plan provides your health care services through a system of healthcare facilities known as an HMO.
-You select a primary care physician who becomes familiar with your health status and medical needs through the HMO.
-You are then treated or referred to specialists in the HMO when necessary.
+This managed health care plan delivers health services via a network of participating healthcare facilities.
+You choose a primary care physician who becomes acquainted with your health status and medical requirements.
+Subsequently, you receive treatment or referrals to participating HMO facilities as needed.

-CareFirst offers online Explanations of Benefits (EOBs) and other helpful tools and resources on its website.
-Read more about online EOBs.
+CareFirst also provides online Explanations of Benefits (EOBs) along with various other helpful tools and resources on its website.
+For further information regarding online EOBs, click here.

 Medical Benefit Comparison